 - Red chili pepper - omit for a non-spicy version

-📖 How to Make Glass Noodle Salad (Yum Woon Sen)
+📝 How to Make Vegan Thai Glass Noodle Salad

-Step 1.
-Cook the glass or cellophane noodles by boiling them for a few minutes, or softening them in hot water.
+- Cook the glass or cellophane noodles by boiling them for a few minutes, or softening them in hot water.
 (See packet directions.)
-Drain and cool the noodles, and roughly cut them with kitchen shears.
+Rinse the noodles after cooking to keep them from sticking.
+Drain the noodles very well so the dressing does not get diluted.
+Cut the noodles with kitchen scissors for easier serving.

-- For a room temperature or chilled glass noodle salad, cook the noodles first so they have time to cool and run them under cold water once they are done cooking.
+- Slice the vegetables thinly for the best texture in every bite.
+Do not skip the herbs.
+Mint, basil, and cilantro make this salad taste fresh and restaurant-worthy.
+For a room temperature or chilled glass noodle salad, cook the noodles first so they have time to cool and run them under cold water once they are done cooking.

 🙋🏽♀️ Recipe FAQs